jentery/506/index.md

 ### The 20 M's

-"Media aesthetics" is the framework we'll use to approach media and fiction in this seminar.
+"Media aesthetics" is the framework we'll use to approach media and fiction in this course.
 I define it as *the practice of evaluating how design and content are apprehended, comprehended, synthesized, and reproduced*.
+These terms are defined below.

 We'll use 20 words starting with the letter "m" to facilitate our study of media and fiction through media aesthetics.
-The list, which I shared during our first meeting (January 9th), is a guide, not a set of instructions, and will inevitably fall apart with some practice and pressure.
+The list is a guide, not a set of instructions, and will inevitably fall apart with some practice and pressure.
 In the list I avoid common dichotomies between mind and body, logic and feeling, and analysis and experience, mostly because such dichotomies are driven by norms or ideals frequently critiqued within media and literary studies.
 Although there's an order to the outline, with "Apprehension" appearing first, it's not a hierarchy or series of steps.
 The "Evaluation" section may prompt revisions to "Synthesis," for example, or some people may wish to start with "Comprehension."
 I use "work" throughout the guide to refer to a work of fiction and its media (audio, image, and text), and I encourage repeated description to render the process as approachable as possible.
 Suggestions welcome.

 **Apprehension**